 The project commences in 2024 and will continue for four years:

-Year 1: Field experiments and seasonal crop rotations to test the effectiveness and profitability of the meso tunnels will take place.
+• Field experiments and seasonal crop rotations to test the effectiveness and profitability of the row covers will take place.

-Year 4: Communicate benefits and overall findings of the project to industry and the public through national outreach (e.g., farmer-lead demonstrations, research field days, winter conference presentations, and webinars) using stakeholder and extension contacts to produce educational materials (e.g., fact sheets, video series, and publications) for wide distribution.
+• Communicate benefits and overall findings of the project to farmer, public and industry through national outreach (e.g., social media videos, farmer-lead demonstrations, research field days, winter conference presentations, and webinars) using stakeholder and extension contacts to produce educational materials (e.g., fact sheets, video series, and publications) for wide distribution.